-In connection with the two mergers with private real estate investment trusts we completed on September 24, 2009, we acquired minority interests in several DSTs affiliated with our Sponsor.
-In May and November of 2010 we increased our ownership in Self Storage I DST, one of the DSTs acquired in the mergers, from 3.05% to 19.75%.
+In 2010 we increased our ownership in Self Storage I DST, one of the DSTs acquired in a previous merger, from 3.05% to 19.75%.
 We subsequently acquired the remaining interests in Self Storage I DST, such that we owned 100% of the interests as of February 2011.
-We may in the future make additional investments in the other DSTs acquired in the mergers or invest in other similar programs, but will only do so if our board of directors, including a majority of our independent directors, determines that our participation is in the best interest of our stockholders.
+During 2012, we also acquired all of the interests in Madison County Self Storage DST, a DST sponsored by our Sponsor, such that we owned 100% of the interests as of December 28, 2012.
+We may in the future make additional investments in the other DSTs sponsored by our Sponsor or invest in other similar programs, but will only do so if our board of directors, including a majority of our independent directors, determines that our participation is in the best interest of our stockholders.